tuckerweibell/recipe/src/unreleased.md

 #### Breaking changes

 - Added [`forwardRef`](https://reactjs.org/docs/forwarding-refs.html) support to `EzField`, `EzCheckbox`, `EzToggle` and `EzStatus` to allow access to the underlying native DOM elements for providing support for tooltips.
 While we do not anticipate this being a breaking change for most consumers of Recipe, there maybe some observable changes, in particular, around exported type definitions.
 For more information, see: https://reactjs.org/docs/forwarding-refs.html#note-for-component-library-maintainers.
+- Added Global Styles to the `EzAppLayout` component to ensure applications use the correct font size/style/color/smoothing rules.
+While we do not anticipate this being a breaking change for most consumers of Recipe, any applications that use the `EzAppLayout` component that do not already apply the necessary base font settings may experience observable changes in font appearance.

 #### New components

 - Added EzTooltip component.
 - Added EzBlankState component.
 - Added EzSuperRadioButtons component.
+- Add new `EzGlobalStyles` component that enables the sharing of global styles rules for Recipe, so that these rules are applied consistently throughout your application.
+Note: Global Styles is automatically included by the EzAppLayout component, and direct usage of this component is typically unnecessary except to support backwards-compatibility.

 #### Enhancements